demiaster/treegen/production/helpcard/helpcard_tree.md

     Scale the input geometry uniformly along the x, y, z axis.

-*Move Centroid to Origin*:
-    #id: internalname

-    Move centroid of the group object to the origin of the axis.

 ~~~
 ~~~
 ===Foliage===

 You can specify a custom shape for tree crown, as well as a collision object.
-This way, you can produce a tree that grows being aware of surrounding obstacles.
+This way, you can produce a tree aware of surrounding obstacles.
 Its geometry will bend to avoid that object.
 If you aim for a vine-like final look, the *Wrap* options creates a layer around an object of your choice where the plant will grow.